michaelalfaro/eeb177-W17.github.io/_posts/2017-01-03-setup-github.markdown

 `git config --global user.email "YOUR EMAIL ADDRESS"`

 You can now use Git to do version control locally through your command line- hurray!
-To start using Git, use your terminal to navigate to the Desktop and create a new `homework` folder:
+To start using Git, use your terminal to navigate to the eeb-177 folder on your Desktop and create a new `lab-work` folder:

-`cd ~/Desktop/`
+`cd ~/Desktop/eeb-177`
-`mkdir homework`
+`mkdir lab-work`

-Navigate into this new folder using `cd homework`, and confirm that you made it in by entering the command `pwd`.
+Navigate into this new folder using `cd lab-work`, and confirm that you made it in by entering the command `pwd`.
 This command returns the path to the current working directory.
 We want this folder to be tracked using git: for each weeks assignment, you are to make a new subfolder within this folder and use Git+Github to have the weekly subfolders pushed through to github.

 To start tracking this folder using git, enter the following command: